tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * The server provides both the certificate chain terminating in its certificate as well as the delegated credential.
-* The client uses information in the server's certificate to verify the delegation and that the server is asserting an expected identity.
+* The client uses information in the server's certificate to verify the delegated credential and that the server is asserting an expected identity.
 * The client uses the public key in the credential as the server's working key for the TLS handshake.

-As detailed in {{delegated-credentials}}, the delegated credential is cryptographically bound to delegation certificate and the protocol in which the credential may be used.
+As detailed in {{delegated-credentials}}, the delegated credential is cryptographically bound to the end-entity certificate and the protocol in which the credential may be used.
 This document specifies the use of delegated credentials in TLS 1.3 or later; their use in prior versions of the protocol is explicitly disallowed.

 Delegated credentials allow the server to terminate TLS connections on behalf of the certificate owner.
 If a credential is stolen, there is no mechanism for revoking it without revoking the certificate itself.
-To limit the exposure of a delegation credential compromise, servers may not issue credentials with a validity period longer than 7 days.
+To limit exposure in case a delegated credential is compromised, servers may not issue credentials with a validity period longer than 7 days.
 This mechanism is described in detail in
 {{client-and-server-behavior}}.